russom/DSND-Capstone/Capstone_writeup.md

 Finally, a [Conclusions](#Conclusions) section will summarize the results and possible improvement strategies.

 ### Load and Clean Dataset
-This part is fairly similar for both the local and EMR cases: the first operation is to load the JSON file:
+This part is fairly similar for both the local and EMR cases; the first operation is to load the JSON file:

 ```
   # Load data